-Brief periods of constipation are normal and many people may have experienced it occasionally, especially when they are travelling or during National Service incamp training.
-Common causes include a change in diet, insufficient fibre and water intake, and sedentary lifestyle.
-Constipation may also be exacerbated by repeatedly ignoring the urge to pass motion.
+Brief periods of constipation are normal and many people may have experienced it occasionally.
+It can arise when they are travelling or during National Service in-camp training.
+Common causes include a change in diet, insufficient fibre and water intake, and a sedentary lifestyle.
+Constipation may also be made worse by repeatedly ignoring the urge to pass motion.
 Bowel habits are determined by what you eat.
-Exercise is also helpful for the proper functioning of the colon.
+Exercise is also helpful for proper functioning of the colon.